VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ```

 ## Cardinality limiter

+By default `vmagent` doesn't limit the number of time series each scrape target can expose.
+The limit can be enforced across all the scrape targets by specifying `-promscrape.seriesLimitPerTarget` command-line option.
+The limit also can be specified via `series_limit` option at `scrape_config` section.
+All the scraped metrics are dropped for time series exceeding the given limit.
+The exceeded limit can be [monitored](#monitoring) via `promscrape_series_limit_rows_dropped_total` metric, which shows the number of metrics dropped due to the exceeded limit.

+See also `sample_limit` option at [scrape_config section](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config).

 By default `vmagent` doesn't limit the number of time series written to remote storage systems specified at `-remoteWrite.url`.
 The limit can be enforced by setting the following command-line flags: